-There is a small group of jewelers still dedicated to classical jewelry techniques and our commitment to this tradition remains steadfast.
-The steps are deceptively simple and have barely changed for centuries.
-Mastering these, however, takes years of experience and a true commitment.
-Tips and ideas are passed on from master jeweler to apprentice.
+It is a small group of jewelers who are still dedicated to classical jewelry techniques and our commitment to this tradition is steadfast.
+The steps are deceptively simple and have changed little over the centuries.
+However, mastering the steps takes years of experience and a true commitment.
+Keeping traditions alive, the techniques, tips and new ideas are passed on from master jeweler to apprentice.
 Hopefully, over and over again.

-Next, our jewelers often fabricate a model.
-The model is usually made from brass or silver.
-This allows us to work out the particular challenges of a project or to visualize proportions.
+For more complicated projects our jeweler create a model in brass or silver.
+This allows us to work out the particular challenges and to visualize proportions.

-Traditional karat gold is a simple blend of pure gold, silver, and copper.
-Many modern gold formulas include ingredients like silicon, which are added to improve the flow while casting.
-However, we find these ingredients detrimental to the jeweler using traditional forming methods.
-In our workshop we custom mix our metals in order to control both the content and the coloring.
+Traditional 18 karat gold is a simple blend of pure gold, silver, and copper.
+Many modern gold formulas include ingredients like silicon, which are added to improve metal flow while casting.
+However, when using traditional forming methods we find these ingredients detrimental to the jeweler.
+We custom mix our metals in our workshop.
+This allows complete control over the content and the coloring of our gold alloys.

-Every setting is formed for each diamond, emphasizing the individual stone's characteristics.
+Every setting is formed for each gem, emphasizing the individual stone's characteristics.
 Every form is bent to fit the intended wearer.

-Once designs are approved, projects may up to 6-8 weeks.
+Once designs are approved, projects can take 6-8 weeks.